Richmond Football Club: Reserves team

+The Richmonds reserves are the reserves team of the club.
+The latest iteration of the side was created in 2013, and has competed in the Victorian Football League (VFL) since 2014.

+History

+Richmond City and West Richmond amalgamated on 2 April 1902 to become Richmond Junior League Football Club, with the Richmond Football Club offering the new club free use of its ground and facilities.
+The side, which operated independently from the senior club until 1959, first competed in the Victorian Junior Football Association before joining the Victorian Junior Football League in 1919.

-Richmond has had a reserves team participate in various competitions since the early 20th century.
-The reserves competition for the then-Victorian Football League (now trading as the Australian Football League) began in 1919 and the Richmond reserves recorded its first premiership in 1929.
+The Richmond juniors recorded its first premiership in 1929.
 In the following 68 years, Richmond went on to win a further eight premierships in reserve-grade football.

-The Richmond reserves participated in the VFL/AFL reserves, then the Victorian State Football League up to the 1999 season, then in the new Victorian Football League competition in 2000.
+The Richmond reserves joined the Victorian Football League competition after the AFL reserves was disbanded, finishing 17th at the end of their first season in 2000.

-In 2001, the Richmond reserves team was dissolved and the club entered a reserves affiliation with the Coburg Football Club in the VFL, using the latter as a feeder team.
+In 2001, the reserves side was dissolved and the club entered a reserves affiliation with the Coburg Football Club.
 This arrangement lasted from 2001 until 2013.

 Richmond ended the affiliation at the end of 2013, seeking to re-establish a more direct developmental structure by operating a stand-alone reserves team.
-The reformed Richmond (VFL) reserves team has played in the VFL since 2014, playing its home games at the Punt Road Oval, with many staged as curtain raisers to the club's senior home and away games at the nearby Melbourne Cricket Ground.
+The reformed Richmond reserves team has played in the VFL since 2014, playing its home games at the Punt Road Oval, with many staged as curtain raisers to the club's senior home and away games at the nearby Melbourne Cricket Ground.
 The team is made up of a combination of senior listed AFL players, rookie listed players and VFL exclusive contracted players.